First I should say that this request is rarer than you may think.

 My preferred method and the one I recommend is that you ensure that you have (and if you haven’t that you do so right away) described to your client the value they will receive.

-In the Consulting Success System I talk about how to clearly articulate the return on investment your client will receive.
+In the Momentum course I talk about how to clearly articulate the return on investment your client will receive.

 If your project fee is $75,000 that may sound like a lot.

 But if your client is going to generate an extra $300,000 in profit as a result of the project with you at the helm, suddenly that $100,000 doesn’t look so bad.

 The takeaway here is to ensure that you’re prepared with these responses when, and if, your ideal client asks you this question.